Dominik-developer/CorelyPHP/HOW_TO_RUN.md

 # CorelyPHP

 ## Introduction

-CorelyPHP is a PHP-based framework designed for efficient web development.
+CorelyPHP is a ready-to-deploy blogging platform designed for efficient web development.
 This guide provides instructions on how to set up and run the project on your local machine.

 ## Prerequisites